mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : A software component of an application's QUIC implementation that implements a congestion control algorithm.

 Rate Adaptation:
-: A congestion control mechanism that helps a sender determine and adjust its sending rate, in order to maximize the amount of information that is sent to a receiver, without causing queues to build beyond a reasonable amount, causing "buffer bloat" and "jitter".
-Rate adapation is one way to accomplish congestion control for real-time media, especially when a sender has multiple media streams to the receiver, because the sum of all sending rates for media streams must not be high enough to cause congestion on the path these media streams share between sender and receiver.
+: A mechanism that adjusts the sending rate of an application in order to maximize the amount of information that is sent to a receiver without causing queues to build beyond a reasonable amount, causing *buffer bloat* and *jitter*.
+Rate adaptation is one way to respond to send rate limitations imposed by congestion control algorithms.
+When a sender has multiple media streams to the receiver, the sum of all sending rates for media streams must not be high enough to cause congestion on the path these media streams share between sender and receiver.

 Receiver:
 : An endpoint that receives media in RTP packets and may send or receive RTCP packets.